Minimal nondegenerate extensions: Introduction

-Let $\cB \subset \cC$ be a fully faithful inclusion of braided fusion categories.
-The \define{centralizer} of this inclusion, which we will denote $\cZ_{2}(\cB \subset \cC)$, is defined to be the full subcategory of $\cC$ of objects transparent to those objects of $\cB$:
+In the context of braided fusion categories, the ``orthogonal'' of a fully-faithful inclusion $\cB \subset \cC$ is called the \define{centralizer}, defined to be the full braided subcategory of $\cC$ of objects transparent to those objects of $\cB$: